What this portfolio covers

 Licensing

-This patent is available for licensing.
-If you're building camera-based autonomous navigation, whether for vehicles, drones, or other platforms, get in touch to discuss terms.
+This patent portfolio is available for licensing.
+If you're building camera-based autonomous navigation for vehicles, drones, or other platforms, get in touch to discuss terms.